HashNuke/mogo-chat/docs/install-local.md

 #### Tests

+[TODO tests might be broken since switching web frameworks.
+Needs to be fixed]

 For running test, you'll need a database called `mogo_chat_test`.
 Make sure you also edit the credentials in `config/database.json` as required.

 * Get dependencies: `MIX_ENV=test mix deps.get`